 - Exercise regularly.
 Exercise improves blood flow and reduces inflammation in the body

-- Simple yoga poses will help to improve circulation and get the blood flowing more freely.
+- Simple yoga poses will help you improve circulation and get the blood flowing more freely.
 Consider adding knees to chest, legs up wall, cow pose, and seated forward folds to your yoga routine

 - Essential oils are an excellent tool to help increase blood flow to the area and to reduce the appearance of varicose veins.
 Use them in a massage of the legs twice daily.
 Oils that will increase circulation include Cypress, Helichrysum, Black Pepper, and Lime.
-The easiest way to use them is to mix them in a roller ball with carrier oil and some witch hazel.
+Also, the easiest way to use them is to mix them in a roller ball with carrier oil and some witch hazel.

 - Foods that increase circulation include those rich in Omega 3 fats and spicy foods such as black pepper and cayenne